 How much washing is right for you?

-Well, the answer is different from person to person – each one’s hair is different and has unique needs.
-In general, people with a greasy scalp need to wash their hair every day, those with a dry scalp should wash it once or twice a week and people with a normal scalp can do it anytime.
+Well, the person from the north person has different hair and unique needs.
+In general, people with an oily scalp need to wash their hair every day.
+Those who have dry head skin should wash their skin once or twice a week and people with normal scalp can do it at any time.
 In the end, it depends on the type of hair, lifestyle, and preferences.

 1.Type and texture of the hair:

 The texture of your hair is one of the determining factors for the answer to the question above.
 The type of hair has an impact on the spread of sebum throughout the length of the hair.
-Thick, curly hair limits the fast and even distribution of sebum, while fine, smooth hair allows fluid flow from the roots to the ends.
-Thus, the last type of hair should be washed more often.
+Thick, curly hair can flow fluid from the roots to the end, even the distribution, smooth hair.
+In this way, the last type of hair should be washed more often.

 2.Type of scalp: